thewca/wca-regulations/wca-regulations.md

 ## <article-10><solved-state><solvedstate> Article 10: Solved State

 - 10b) Only the resting state of the puzzle, after the timer has been stopped, is considered.
-- 10c) The puzzle may be in any orientation at the end of the attempt.
+- 10c) The puzzle may be in any orientation at the end of the solve.
 - 10d) All parts of a puzzle must be physically attached to the puzzle and fully placed in their required positions.
 Exception: see [Regulation 5b5](regulations:regulation:5b5).
 - 10e) A puzzle is solved when all colored parts are reassembled and all parts are aligned within the limits specified below:
     - 10e1) For every two adjacent parts (e.g. two parallel, adjacent slices of a cube) of the puzzle that are misaligned by more than the limit described in [Regulation 10f](regulations:regulation:10f), the puzzle is considered to require one additional move to solve (see "Outer Block Turn Metric" in [Article 12](regulations:article:12)).